 Were You Recently in a Motorcycle Lane Splitting Accident?

 You believe in safety at all costs and at all times.
-The freedom and flexibility that comes with riding a motorcycle is great.
-However, you follow the rules and do not take unnecessary risks on the road.
-It is right that others should do so as well—that automobile drivers should know traffic laws and respect them.
-Unfortunately, this is not the case.
+The freedom and flexibility that come with riding a motorcycle are great.
+When you follow the rules of the road, you never expect to get into an accident.
+Drivers should know traffic laws and respect them, but that’s not always the case.
 Many drivers do not acknowledge the rights and privileges that motorcyclists have on the road and choose to act aggressively against them.

 If you have been hurt in a motorcycle accident caused by an aggressive or reckless driver, you should seek compensation from them.
 Hiring a personal injury lawyer in Los Angeles is the first step toward that goal.